 - Sit on the bench with a loaded curl bar on your lap.

 - Lie back on the bench while moving the bar to your chest.

 - Using a shoulder-width grip raise the bar over your chest, keeping your elbows slightly bent.

 - Lower the bar over and past your head

 - If you’re doing it correctly you’ll feel triceps and shoulder muscles tense.

-- Pause for a second then using your core bring the bar back up to the starting position.
+- Pause for a second than using your core brings the bar back up to the starting position.

 Close Grip Chest Press